KishorMesh/Generic-Batch-Processor/Concurrent-Application/README.md

 ## Running the Sample
-1. Open `TaskExecuter.sln` in Visual Studio 2012 or later.
+1. Open `TaskExecuter.sln` in Visual Studio 2015 or later.
-2. Open `BatchProcessor.sln` in Visual Studio 2015 or later.
-3. Open ClientTaskExceuter.cs file and modify ExecuteTask() method for you application.
+2. Open ClientTaskExceuter.cs file and modify ExecuteTask() method for you application.
-4. Provide the job details in JobPool.txt file
+3. Provide the job details in JobPool.txt file
-5. Press `F6` to build the sample - this solution has [NuGet package restore](http://docs.nuget.org/docs/workflows/using-nuget-without-committing-packages) enabled, so any third party dependencies will automatically be downloaded and added as references.
+4. Press `F6` to build the sample - this solution has [NuGet package restore](http://docs.nuget.org/docs/workflows/using-nuget-without-committing-packages) enabled, so any third party dependencies will automatically be downloaded and added as references.
-6. Press `F5` to run the sample.
+5. Press `F5` to run the sample.

 ## Contributing